Hand Extensor Tendon Lacerations

 History and Physical

-Accurate assessment and management are essential as they directly impact the livelihood and work of affected individuals.[7]
-A detailed history is crucial and must include the mechanism of injury, position of the hand and fingers at the time, age, occupation, and handedness.
-Knowing whether a human bite was involved is vital, as any contamination would need formal irrigation and debridement.[1]
-A systemic and in-depth examination of both hands is crucial, comparing like for like.[1]
-Unless the injury is part of a larger trauma, and the patient needs to be treated according to the ATLS protocol, hand examination should start with an inspection.
-Any open wound to the back of the hand should raise suspicion of extensor tendon injury.
-Neurovascular status should always be tested and documented before any local anesthetic is given.[5]
-Once that is done, open injuries should be explored with care under local anesthetic and with appropriate magnification.[7]
-Additional injuries must be sought.[2]
-Any suspicion of deep injury warrants a referral to the hand surgery team.[7]
-The radial nerve innervates all extrinsic extensor tendons of the hand.
-The clinician should look out for radial nerve injury and assess median and ulnar nerves.[1]
-Extrinsic tendons can be divided into superficial and deep groups as shown below:[5]
+A systemic and in-depth examination of both hands is crucial.[1]
+Unless the injury is part of a larger trauma, and the patient needs to be treated according to the advanced trauma life support protocol, hand examination should start with an inspection.
+Any open wound to the dorsum of the hand should raise suspicion of extensor tendon injury.
+Neurovascular status should be tested and documented before any local anesthetic is administered.[6]
+Once that is performed, open injuries may be explored with care under local anesthetic and with appropriate magnification, as needed.[12]
+An evaluation for additional injuries must be conducted.[2]
+Suspicion of trauma to vital structures or deep injury warrants a referral to a hand surgeon.[12]
+The radial nerve innervates the extrinsic extensor tendons of the hand.
+The clinician should, therefore, specifically assess for radial nerve injury and note median and ulnar nerve function.[1]

 Superficial Extrinsic Extensors

-• Extensor carpi radialis longus (ECRL)
+- Extensor carpi radialis longus (ECRL)

-• Extensor carpi radialis brevis (ECRB)
+- Extensor carpi radialis brevis (ECRB)

-• Extensor digitorum communis, (EDC)
+- Extensor digitorum communis (EDC)

-• Extensor digiti minimi (EDM)
+- Extensor digiti minimi (EDM)

-• Extensor carpi ulnaris (ECU)
+- Extensor carpi ulnaris (ECU)

 Deep Extrinsic Extensors

-• Abductor pollicis longus (APL)
+- Abductor pollicis longus (APL)

-• Extensor pollicis longus (EPL)
+- Extensor pollicis longus (EPL)

-• Extensor indicis proprius (EIP)
+- Extensor indicis proprius (EIP) [6]

-At the wrist level, they are divided into 6 compartments numbered from radial to ulnar side.[5]
-Fibroosseous sheaths separate them, and the extensor retinaculum acts as a roof over them to prevent bowstringing.
-The tendons are round within the compartments, but they flatten the more distally they run.[6]
-Loss of normal digital cascade with extension lag of any single digit should prompt assessment of all 6 components of the extensor compartment:[5] See Table.
-Extensor Tendon Compartments of the Hand.
+These extensors can be grossly tested even when patients cannot adequately cooperate by checking for normal tenodesis and digital cascade.[2]
+At the wrist level, the extensor tendons are divided into 6 compartments numbered from radial to ulnar side.[6]
+Fibroosseous sheaths separate each compartment, and the extensor retinaculum serves as a roof to prevent bowstringing.
+The tendons are morphologically round within the compartments but flatten more distally.[11]
+Loss of normal digital cascade with an extensor lag of any individual digit should prompt assessment of all 6 extensor compartments, as described below:

-• Compartment 1 - APL and extensor pollicis brevis (EPB)
+- Compartment 1 - APL and extensor pollicis brevis (EPB)

-• Compartment 2 - ECRL and ECRB
+- Compartment 2 - ECRL and ECRB

-• Compartment 3 - EPL
+- Compartment 3 - EPL

-• Compartment 4 - EDC and EIP
+- Compartment 4 - EDC and EIP

-• Compartment 5 - EDM
+- Compartment 5 - EDM

-• Compartment 6 - ECU
+- Compartment 6 - ECU [6]

 Evaluation

-1. Restore reliable vascular supply
+- Restore reliable vascular supply

-2. Stabilize the wound bed (debridement)
+- Stabilize the wound bed (debridement)

 Treatment / Management

-There is no clear gold standard for treating extensor tendon lacerations.[8]
-The important thing to note is that the term ‘laceration’ can be used quite widely and can hide more complex injuries associated with the laceration itself.[7]
-Tetanus prophylaxis should be considered, and antibiotics are commonly used.[5]
-Repair should occur soon after the laceration and certainly within 2 weeks from the injury (ideally within a week).[1]
-Modern repair techniques and current protocols for rehabilitation may improve outcomes.[5]
+Modern repair techniques and current protocols for rehabilitation may improve outcomes.[6]
 Tendon injury repair may include primary repair, secondary repair, immediate reconstruction with a tendon graft, staged tendon reconstruction, and tendon transfer.
-The greater the number of tissues involved in the injury, the more challenging it is to restore the hand function.[8]
-Preserving or restoring appropriate tendon length is crucial to the outcome of repair, as even seemingly minor changes in tension can harm finger movement.[6]
-Despite easy surgical access and the results being generally better than in flexor tendon injuries, it remains a challenge to maintain the correct length and normal function in extensors.[3]
-Miller’s criteria are used to evaluate extensor tendon injuries, and they have shown that laceration severity, the zone of injury, surgical technique used for repair, accompanying trauma to surrounding tissues, hand therapy, and patient compliance are all important to the outcome.[3](B2)
+The greater the number of tissues involved in the injury, the more challenging it becomes to restore hand function.[17]
+Preserving or restoring appropriate tendon length is crucial to the outcome of repair, as even seemingly minor changes in tension can compromise finger movement.[11]
+Despite ready surgical access and outcomes that are generally better than those in flexor tendon injuries, maintaining appropriate length and tension and restoring normal function remains a challenge with extensor tendons.[3]
+(B2)

-• the joint is unstable
+- The adjacent joint is unstable

 Zone 1